alexandroid000/cv/research_statement.md

 \pagenumbering{gobble}

-Robots such as wheeled ground mobile robots and flying drones are becoming general-purpose tools for human endeavours such as monitoring forests, oceans, or construction sites; delivering cargo in warehouses and in our cities;
-and cleaning our houses.
+Robots such as wheeled ground mobile robots and flying drones are becoming general-purpose tools for human endeavours such as monitoring forests, oceans, or construction sites; delivering cargo in warehouses and in our cities; and cleaning our houses.
+We can imagine an informal spectrum of "complexity" of such robots, including design factors such as sensor and actuator power, communication requirements, and algorithmic space and time requirements.

-My primary research goal is to improve the state-of-the-art abstractions and tools for modelling, programming and guaranteeing the behavior of robotic systems.
-To approach this broad goal, I focus on *minimality:* what tasks can be completed by robots with limited sensing, actuation, and computational capabilities?
-By exploring the "lower bounds" of robot power, we can gain a better understanding of the fundamental informational requirements of robot tasks.
-We are also forced to more carefully define what robotic *tasks* are, and how to define tasks in a platform-invariant way.
-I also explore how these questions relate to the robot *design process* itself: better abstractions can enhance human creative capacity.
-I have several ongoing research projects along these themes.

-\noindent
-\textbf{Robust nondeterministic mobile robots through simple boundary interactions:} With my advisor Dr. Steve LaValle, I am examining "bouncing robots": robots which move forward in straight lines until colliding with an environment boundary, at which point they can rotate in place and move forward again.
-We also consider nondeterministic error in the rotation, since robots rarely rotate or translate perfectly.
-We have developed an algorithm for synthesizing simple controllers which cause the robot's path to converge to a stable limit cycle on a specified sequence of edges in polygonal environments (or determine that no such controller exists).
-Our results provide guarantees on how precise the robot control and actuation needs to be in order to cause the robot to "patrol" a space on a repeatable path.
-I have presented results from this work at the 2017 Midwest Robotics Workshop, IROS 2017, and the 2018 Dynamics Days conference.
-We are now using these results as building blocks for more complex tasks, such as navigation, localization and coverage, and formalizing task specifications.
-We are working toward algorithmically determining if a given mobile robot (with a specific sensor and actuator configuration) is capable of completing a given task in a given environment.
-Such results can help inform automated robot design and verification tools.

-\noindent
+On the low-complexity end of the spectrum, mobile robots often use reactive or random strategies (such as the original vacuuming robots).
+These techniques can provide asymptotic guarantees on tasks such as space coverage, but these robots are often specialized to one task and do not recover well from failure modes (as shown by the many online videos of vacuuming robots stuck on cords or in corners).
+On the high-complexity end of the spectrum, robots use power- and data-intensive techniques such as GPS navigation, computer vision, and/or SLAM.
+When applied indiscriminately, these technologies can be unnecessary for the task and introduce complex "moving parts" in hardware and software that have their own difficult-to-understand failure modes.
+If we want to move mobile robot technologies toward being more reliable and efficient, more work must be done in the analysis and development of mobile robot systems that use the minimal amount of model complexity, sensing, computing, communication, and actuation to achieve tasks with well-characterized responses to component failure or environment changes.

+**Research Question:**

+What guarantees can we prove about the robustness of path-dependent tasks performed by underactuated mobile robots?
+Singleton robots and multi-robot systems.

+What is the dependence of task satisfiability and robustness on complexity of model structure, sensing requirements, strategy complexity?

+What types of abstractions most effectively balance robust guarantees with system usability?
+Need to choose both "nouns" and "verbs" to enhance human understanding of systems and human creative capacity.

+**Related Work:**

+- LaValle (comparing power of robots, sensor lattice, bouncing robots)
+- Censi (codesign)
+- egerstedt (MDLe, strategy complexity, collisions as info sources)
+- Shell and O'Kane (automatic filter reduction / language-theoretic approach)
+- Shell (clustering)
+- Nagpal, Petersen, Klavins (robust group behavior from simple rules)
+- Murphey (ergodicity, emergence, compliance)
+- other compliance / funnelling

+\textbf{Robust nondeterministic mobile robot strategies from boundary interactions:} Many different mobile robot platforms have the capability to move forward indefinitely until encountering an environment boundary.
+We treat these types of systems as underactuated robots, where our only control input is the type of reorientation "rule" the robot should follow when it encounters a boundary.
+Despite its ubiquity, this motion model has not yet been seriously considered by robotics researchers.
+Our major contribution so far has been to characterize the properties of the dynamical system created by iterating the same boundary interaction rule indefinitely; we have focused on characterizing stabilizing limit cycles and their basins of attraction.
+Since robots rarely rotate or translate perfectly, we can then include nondeterminism in our motion model and find strategies which use limit cycles to reduce uncertainty in the robot's state.
+Using this dynamical information, as well as geometrical structure of environments, we can create strategies for these robots which switch between boundary interaction rules to accomplish tasks such as navigating and patrolling in nonconvex polygonal environments.
+In the nondeterministic case, our synthesis algorithms provide feedback on how accurate the robot's actuation needs to be in order to successfully accomplish the task.

+We are now incorporating these results on path dynamics, along with different sensor models, into algorithms that synthesize strategies for more complex tasks such as localization and coverage.
+The long term goal with this project is to combine our results with formal methods tools to create automated mobile robot system design and verification tools, where the user can input an environment and a task specification and explore different mobile robot system design options.

+\textbf{Robust nondeterministic self-assembly from robot-robot interactions:} In environments such as outer space or at micro- and nano-scales, we are investigating how extremely underactuated robots may complete tasks such as self-assembly and collective manipulation.
+By "extremely underactuated," we mean robots such as micro-scale self-propelled particles [@bechinger2016active] that may be influenced by external fields or other "mode switching" controls, but their movement is dominated by stochastic effects.

-\textbf{Robust nondeterministic self-assembly through simple robot-robot interactions:} From my physics background, I have a strong interest in materials which achieve useful global structure or dynamics with minimal information processing, through local structures and coarse global controls.
-Along this line, I am mentoring a team of undergraduates researching minimal sensing and actuation strategies for collective directed rotation, translation, and eventually collective manipulation.
-We use off-the-shelf motorized "weaselballs," and augment them with assemblies that can alter their dynamics (through weight and friction), house simple sensors, and attach and detach from each other.
-Results on assembly dynamics have been presented by the team of undergraduates at the 2018 UIUC Undergraduate Engineering Research Fair, and we are now working toward synthesis of local rules for collective manipulation of robot assemblies and objects.
+We would like to achieve useful global structure or dynamics with minimal information processing, through local structures and coarse global controls.
+Along this line, I am mentoring a team of undergraduates who are developing a low-cost platform for studying related algorithms, along with a software toolbox for analysis and design of these systems.
+We use off-the-shelf motorized spherical toys which we call "wild bodies," due to their highly nonlinear dynamics, dynamics which are analogous to how micro-scale self-propelled particles move.
+We are also developing 3D-printed hubs, powered by the wild bodies, that can alter the ball's dynamics (through weight and friction), house simple sensors, and attach and detach from each other.
+This hardware platform, along with a simulation and analysis toolbox, are allowing us to investigate design and control techniques for self-assembly and collective manipulation.

-\noindent
+The main challenge is creating control synthesis algorithms that act over an entire "ensemble" of robots, instead of controlling individual agents.
+We are using a mixture of data-driven models such as Markovian models and "active Brownian motion" models to predict spatial density of agents, as well as reaction kinetics and dynamics to model the assembly and disassembly of agents [@zhang2015toward].
+So far, we have demonstrated the ability of these agents to cluster objects in their environment through mechanical interactions, at different rates depending on ensemble velocity and density.
+We are also characterizing how the rate at which agents attach and detach from each other affects local density of the agents and ensemble characteristics.
+The long-term goals of this research are 1) to refine our theoretical guarantees about system behavior, including using information and game-theoretic approaches; 2) find natural discrete modes of the system which lend themselves well to user interface design; and 3) apply our analysis and control techniques to "synthetic cells": micro-scale particles with very limited onboard sensing and computation, which are being developed to assist with biological research and micro-scale manufacturing.

-\textbf{A high-level compositional movement design tool:} I am also developing a project called \emph{Improv}, a high-level programming language for describing and controlling robot motion, in collaboration with Dr. Amy LaViers, Dr. Mattox Beckman, and undergraduate Chase Gladish.
-This tool includes a simple live-coding interface for ROS (Robot Operating System), the prevailing control architecture in robotics.
-While ROS is a powerful open-source toolset and is immeasurably valuable to the community, the user interface can be quite inefficient (and intimidating for newcomers to programming and robotics). *Improv* helps fill this gap, and takes guidance from the movement analysis and dance communities to create a principled language for designing robotic movement.
-I will be presenting this work at the 2018 ACM International Conference on
+\textbf{A high-level compositional movement design tool:} The third component of my research focuses directly on interfaces for control of underactuated robots.
+This tool interfaces with ROS (Robot Operating System), the prevailing control architecture in robotics.
+While ROS is a powerful open-source toolset and is immeasurably valuable to the community, the user interface can be quite inefficient (and intimidating for newcomers to programming and robotics).
-Movement Computing, and soon will run a user study to test
-\emph{Improv}'s user experience.

-\noindent
+Additionally, most ROS libraries are structured around low-level controllers for robot systems, such as joint-angle controllers or velocity setpoints.
+When controlling underactuated systems, different programming paradigms are needed.

+My tool is a high-level programming language; instructions in this language are translated to ROS messages when executed.
+The language uses *choreographic* spatial and temporal combinators and transformers, such as *reverse* or *reflect*, to allow users to build up movement sequences out of motion primitives that can be executed by an underactuated robotic system.
+Users can prototype these movement sequences in a "live" development loop which uses Gazebo or other ROS-integrated simulators to visualize the effects of commands in real time.
+Compositional movement generation and live coding are two features that are specifically geared toward control of underactuated systems, where

 \textbf{Future work:} My future goals are to continue exploring formal guarantees on robot behavior, apply these results to robotic software tools (especially interactive design tools) and use hardware experiments to verify the theory.
 I also plan to extend my work on robot-environment interaction and robot-robot interaction in 2D environments to aerial robots in 3D.
 Much of my research is in collaboration with undergraduates, and continuing to mentor students is one of the aspects of an academic career that I look forward to the most.

 <!--
 Robotics is a